 Download: Blue Screen Screensaver | Psexec tool.

-Some virus scanners flag the Bluescreen screen saver as a virus.
-If this is the case with your virus scanner, you may not be able to use this screen saver.
-But hey, this screen saver is from Microsoft SysInternals and it can’t be a virus now, eh…Can it?
+Some virus scanners flag the Bluescreen screen saver from Microsoft as a virus.
+If this is the case with your virus scanner, you may not be able to use this screensaver unless you add it to its Exceptions list.

-And sigh … if you are one of those “lucky” ones to get a Blue Screen in Windows, you might want to see this Blue Screen Help Guide!
+PS: If you are one of those unlucky ones to get a Blue Screen in Windows, you might want to see this Blue Screen Help Guide!